 Moving is stressful, and there are statistics out there to prove it.
-In fact, one third of Americans (33 percent) think moving is one of life’s most stressful events, even ahead of job interviews (32 percent) and first dates (nine percent)!
+In fact, one-third of Americans (33 percent) think moving is one of life’s most stressful events, even ahead of job interviews (32 percent) and first dates (nine percent)!
 When you hire a residential or commercial mover to help with your relocation, you are doing your part to reduce that stress level immensely.

 Some of the more common problems people experience during a move include:

 This is the #1 way you can reduce your stress level on moving day.
 When you invest the time it takes to properly plan and organize your move, you are better prepared to handle unforeseen challenges.
 When you’re organized, you are better able to stay in control no matter how chaotic things get.
 This means everything from organizing boxes, to cleaning up around the house.

 Or two, or three.
 The point is, there is strength in numbers, so enlist the help of your friends and family as soon as possible.
 They can help you pack, organize, label, clean and prep.
 On the day of the move, they can be there to watch your children and pets, or just to help you keep calm as you work with the movers to get your stuff out the door.